 Is Rahul Dravid the most underrated Indian captain of all time?

-- An analysis of why Rahul Dravid is considered one of the most underrated captains in Indian cricket.
+- An analysis of why Rahul Dravid is one of the most underrated captains in Indian cricket.

 - The Karnataka player placed emphasis on building a team for the future but also had a good overseas record.